LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Method

 \subsection{Motivation}

-To understand how LoRA achieves effective training with only a tiny portion of parameters, we carried out empirical studies on multiple models, specially observing the weight norms across various layers.
+To understand how LoRA achieves effective training with only a few parameters, we conducted empirical studies on multiple models, especially observing the weight norms across various layers.
 We fine-tune it on the Alpaca-GPT4 dataset \citep{peng2023instruction}.
 During the training, we meticulously recorded the mean weight norms of each layer $\ell$ at every step $t$ after updates, i.e.

 Figure~\ref{fig:GPT2_LoRA_fp_weight_norm} presents these findings, with the x-axis representing the layer id, from embedding weights to the final layer, and the y-axis quantifying the weight norm.
-The visualization reveals one key trend: \begin{itemize} \item The embedding layer (wte and wpe layers for GPT2) or the language model (LM) head layer exhibited significantly larger weight norms compared to intermediary layers in LoRA, often by a factor of hundreds.
+The visualization reveals one key trend: \begin{itemize} \item The embedding layer or the language modeling (LM) head layer exhibits significantly larger weight norms than intermediary layers in LoRA, often by a factor of hundreds.
 This phenomenon, however, was not salient under full-parameter training settings. \end{itemize}

 This observation indicates that the update emphasis of LoRA and full parameter training differ significantly, which can be attributed to the difference in their learned knowledge.
-For example, in embedding layers, tokens with similar meanings, i.e. synonyms, can be projected into the same embedding space and converted to similar embeddings.
+For example, in embedding layers, tokens with similar meanings, i.e., synonyms, can be projected into the same embedding space and converted to similar embeddings.
 LoRA may capture this similarity in language and ``group'' them in the low-dimension space, allowing frequent features of language meanings to be promptly identified and optimized.
-The price is LoRA's limited representation power restricted by its intrinsic low-rank space.
+The price is LoRA's limited representation power restricted by its intrinsic low-rank space, as we can see from the comparison with LISA in image generation tasks (Appendix~\ref{appendix:stable_diffusion}), where LoRA memorizes and learns details much slower than LISA.
 Other possible explanations can also justify this phenomenon.
 Despite various interpretations of this observation, one fact remains clear: \textit{LoRA values layerwise importance differently from full parameter tuning}.